MooersLab/latextips/README.md

 ```

 This template is made into a yasnippet snippet for Emacs as shown below.
-The $1 tab trigger is mirrored so the whatever you enter at the first site is propagate to the other sites.
+The $1 tab trigger is mirrored so the whatever you enter at the first site is propagated to the other sites.
 This saves time.
 The snippet includes in a comment some basic Emacs commands that I use when in LaTeX mode.